 Faculty members can select up to TWO Scholars per academic year.
 Funds for the program are limited, so we are not able to fund more than two Scholars per faculty member per year.
 Faculty should therefore be sure to complete online confirmation forms for no more than TWO students.
-However, faculty who are willing to pay the $750 stipend from their own accounts for each of the two terms of the assistantship can choose to select additional Scholars.
+However, faculty who are willing to pay the $850 stipend from their own accounts for each of the two terms of the assistantship can choose to select additional Scholars.

 Project descriptions should not be overly technical or use jargon or acronyms without explanations.
 The description should identify some responsibilities of the intern, the skills and knowledge to be developed, and the qualifications (or lack of) needed for the assistantship.
 While specific responsibilities may be redefined later, this type of description allows a student to get an idea as to what the assistantship entails.
 James O. Freedman Presidential Scholar projects need not be self-contained in the two terms or be an independent project.
 Many projects are "works in progress" as part of the larger research effort, depending upon the sponsor and upon the inclination and abilities of the student.
 It is beneficial to identify in your description if a graduate student or others on your research team will have the day-to-day contact with your Scholar in addition to you.

-The interview is the appropriate time to clearly state for students the basic requirements that you feel are important, e.g., needing a 4-hour block of time to set up and complete a procedure, or attending a weekly research group meeting at a set time.
+The interview is the appropriate time to clearly state for students the basic requirements that you feel are important (e.g., needing a 4-hour block of time to set up and complete a procedure, or attending a weekly research group meeting at a set time).
 It is beneficial to have students think and talk realistically about how a James O. Freedman Presidential Scholar commitment fits in with their academic and extra-curricular commitments and to express where their priorities lie.
-For example, students often underestimate study time (including study groups), x-hours, office hours and sport time commitments (including practice plus games).
+For example, students often underestimate study time (including study groups), x-hours, office hours, and athletic commitments (including practice plus games).
 You also may want to suggest that students contact your past Presidential Scholars to hear what the experience was like from a peer.